128technology/docs/docs/intro_installation_quickstart_aws.md

 * SSH command to login to the Linux VM.
 Please continue to the end of this section below for more information regarding the credentials to login.

 :::important
 When logging to the Linux instance via SSH use `t128` as the username and the SSH public key of the IAM user provided in the template.
-If a template of a Private or Hourly image was used, you can login to the application via CLI or HTTPs as indicated in the `SSHLogin` or the `HTTPSLogin` fields respectively, the username is "admin" and the password is 128Tadmin.
-If a template of the Bring Your Own License image was used, SSH to the EC2 instance as indicated in the `SSHLogin` field.
+If a template of the Bring Your Own License image was used, SSH to the EC2 instance using `t128` as the username as indicated in the `SSHLogin` field.
 Launch the software installation process with the command `sudo ssr-install`.
+If a Conductor template of a Private or Hourly image was used, you can login to the application via HTTPs as indicated in the `HTTPSLogin` fields respectively, the username is "admin" and the password is 128Tadmin.
 :::

 ##### AWS CLI